What can you do in your Will?

 If there are certain items that you want to leave to particular people you can use your Will to do this.
 A family heirloom, that chair that your grandson always sat on as a child.
 You can also leave cash legacies, perhaps to your grandchildren or close friends.

-Charities like the RSPCA rely heavily on donations from members of the public.
+Charities rely heavily on donations from members of the public.
 Leaving a legacy in a Will can provide them with much needed financial support.

 Inheritance Tax and Residential Care Fees can severely reduce the value of your estate.
 Through the use of Trusts in your Will we can attempt to mitigate these factors, leaving more money to pass on to your loved ones.